 Hey everyone!
 I am a Lead Instructor at CodeEasily and I am thrilled to help build you a rock-solid coding foundation!

 My first experience with programming was in my senior year AP Computer Science class.
 From the first day of class, I was immediately consumed by it and even spent extra time after school with my teacher to soak as much knowledge as I could.
 Fast forward to today and I am a junior at Kennesaw State University studying the same subject!
 I hope that through CodeEasily, I can inspire students the same way that my Computer Science teacher did.

 Previously, I have been an instructor at the Kumon learning center, helping students excel at math and reading.
 I have also been a counselor at GCANA summer camp, assisting over 100 campers while organizing activities, games, and cultural learning experiences.
 I am a big music enthusiast and will listen to anything from country music to Frank Sinatra to today’s pop hits.
 I am also a huge cinephile, with my favorite movies being Inception and the Hindi movie Border.
 Can’t wait to see you in class!

-Hello!
-I am one of the Python Lead Instructors at CodeEasily!
-I am a coding enthusiast, have learned how to code in a variety of languages, and love applying what I have learned to coding robots.
+Hello, my name is Arya and I am one of the Lead Instructors at CodeEasily!
+I am currently a double major in Mechanical Engineering and Design, Innovation, and Society at Rensselaer Polytechnic Institute.
 Coding is special to me because you can use your creativity and knowledge to create something that can impact people’s lives.
 I am excited to teach and hope I can inspire my students to turn what they learn into making something impactful.